korvisenwv/koji/TERMINOLOGY.md

 ## bitcoin address

 ## node
+"Node" refers to a running piece of client software.
+A client is an implementation of blockchain that verifies all transactions in each block, keeping the network secure and the data accurate.

 ## 51 percent attack/majority attack
 A 51% attack is a potential attack on a blockchain network, where a single entity or organization is able to control the majority of the hash rate, potentially causing a network disruption.
 In such a scenario, the attacker would have enough mining power to intentionally exclude or modify the ordering of transactions.
 They could also reverse transactions they made while being in control - leading to a double-spending problem.

+## DApp